Founded in 1964, John Jay College of Criminal Justice is one of the nation’s most prestigious criminal justice institutions.

 The College brings together Pulitzer Prize–winning faculty and undergraduate and graduate students in diverse liberal arts disciplines to engage with issues of justice and diversity.
 These issues are at the heart of each and every program, ranging across the arts, sciences, and humanities.

-Our John Jay graduate programs are characterized by their intellectual rigor and practical application, by the excellence of our faculty and our focus on building and sustaining just societies.
-We offer graduate programs in 11 fields of study across a range of criminal justice and liberal arts disciplines.
+Our John Jay graduate programs are characterized by their intellectual rigor and practical application, the excellence of our faculty, and our focus on building and sustaining just societies.
+We offer graduate programs in various fields of study across a range of criminal justice and liberal arts disciplines.

-An important differentiator of John Jay graduate education is the personal attention members of ourfaculty provide students to ensure their academic success.
+An important differentiator of a John Jay graduate education is the personal attention members of our faculty provide students to ensure their academic success.

 The school’s namesake, John Jay, was the first Chief Justice of the United States Supreme Court and one of the founding fathers of the United States.
 Jay was also a native of New York City and served as governor of New York State.